Seahawks rookie DK Metcalf gets world’s attention — including LeBron James — with record-setting day

 “I think the night was stolen by DK,’’ Seahawks coach Pete Carroll said.
 “He did some stuff that it’s hard to imagine anyone else doing.”

-If you needed one last bit of confirmation, you could find it in a postgame tweet from none other than LeBron James, the most iconic figure in sports.
+If you needed one last bit of confirmation, you could find it in a postgame Instagram post from none other than LeBron James, the most iconic figure in sports.

 “CONGRATS YOUNG KING,’’ James wrote, depicting the final word with a crown emoji.